 ILUK has not adopted any of the simplified calculations set out in the Delegated Act for the calculation of the Standard Formula SCR and has not adopted any Undertaking Specific Parameters.

-The increase in the SCR is driven by investment growth on existing business, new business, and the reduction in lapse rate assumptions and expense assumptions.
+The increase in the SCR is driven by investment growth on existing business, new business, and changes in lapse rate and expense assumptions.

 Minimum Capital Requirement Results